-An LHA may submit to the Department for approval a request for waiver from the provisions in 760 CMR 6.00.
-The LHA shall consult with the LTO(s) prior to submitting any such request to the Department.
-With any request for waiver the LHA shall submit to the Department a detailed written statement setting out why the waiver is needed and the benefit(s) anticipated from the waiver.
-The LHA shall provide a copy of the request for waiver with any supporting documentation to the LTO in a matter affecting the rights, status, or duties of residents.
-Within 30 days, any affected LTO may submit to the Department a detailed written statement why a requested waiver should be denied.
-The Department, in its discretion may approve a waiver if it determines that good cause exists for the waiver which will likely have significant benefit and will likely serve a public purpose.
+An LHA may submit to EOHLC for approval a request for waiver from the provisions in 760 CMR 6.00.
+The LHA shall consult with the LTO(s) prior to submitting any such request to EOHLC.
+With any request for waiver the LHA shall submit to EOHLC a detailed written statement setting out why the waiver is needed and the benefit(s) anticipated from the waiver.
+The LHA shall provide a copy of the request for waiver with any supporting documentation to the LTO in a matter affecting the rights, status, or duties of Residents.
+Within 30 days, any affected LTO may submit to EOHLC a detailed written statement why a requested waiver should be denied.
+EOHLC, in its discretion may approve a waiver if it determines that good cause exists for the waiver which will likely have significant benefit and will likely serve a public purpose.

 REGULATORY AUTHORITY